CrowdStrike/glide-core/.changeset/twelve-bobcats-wave.md

 - Button Group
   - Lightened the divider line between Buttons.
   - Reduced the minimum width and icon-label padding.
-- Checkbox and Checkbox Group
+- Checkbox
-  - Reduced the padding between elements.
+  - Reduced the padding between the checkbox and summary.
+- Checkbox Group
   - Updated the invalid state to use an outline instead of border, removing the layout shift.
   - Reduced the border-radius when invalid.
+- Dropdown
+  - The `+n more` text has been moved next to the selected tags.
 - Icon Button
   - Increased the size for Primary and Secondary variants.
   - Increased the border-radius.